You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 • Regularly update roles to prevent permission sprawl.

-3. Conduct Regular Access Reviews
+C. Conduct Regular Access Reviews

 Access reviews prevent outdated or unnecessary privileges from piling up.
-Over time, employees collect excessive rights, leading to “privilege creep.”
+Over time, employees collect excessive rights, leading to privilege creep.

 These reviews help align access reviews with job responsibilities and maintain compliance.